somefoolouthere/lambda-admin-module/README.md

 This module adds two new Voice Types:

-* adminscold  |  This Voice Type is used when a Admin scolds an offender
+* adminscold  |  This Voice Type is used when an Admin scolds an offender
 * sitrespond  |  This Voice Type is used when an offender responds to a Admin

 ## Text Types

 This module adds two new Text Types:

-* adminscold  |  This Text Type is used when a Admin scolds an offender
+* adminscold  |  This Text Type is used when an Admin scolds an offender
 * sitrespond  |  This Text Type is used when an offender responds to a Admin

 Literally the same thing.